Purpleaki2024/location-genius-bot/BOT_QUICK_START.md

 If you're still having problems:

 1. Check the [detailed troubleshooting guide](./BOT_TROUBLESHOOTING.md)
-2. Look at the [original setup guide](./BOT_SETUP_GUIDE.md) for advanced options
-3. Check the logs: `npm run bot:logs`
+2. Check the logs: `npm run bot:logs`
-4. Verify your environment variables are correct
+3. Verify your environment variables are correct

-The new simplified approach should work for 99% of use cases.
-If you need advanced features, you can always use `npm run bot:start-advanced` instead.
+The simplified approach should work for 99% of use cases.